BenGale93/cli-llm/README.md

 ### Sub-tools

-You can place multiple commands inside a single python file by making use of `click`'s more advanced subcommand feature.
-As long as the entry point is `tool` (usually this would be `cli` in a normal `click` project) it will gather all subcommands.
+You can bundle multiple commands into a single Python file using `click`'s subcommand feature.
+As long as the primary entry point is named `tool` (this would typically be `cli` in a standard `click` project), the library will automatically discover all its subcommands.

-You can then list all sub-tools by running the below.
-Where filename is the name of the Python file containing the sub-tools.
+To list the sub-tools within a specific file, run the following command, where `filename` is the name of your Python file:

 ```bash
 clm run filename --help
 ```

-For an example of what this would look like, checkout `examples/poetry.py` in this repo.
+For a practical example, see `examples/poetry.py` in this repository.

-### Lookup warning
+### Suppressing Lookup Warnings

-If you have a Python file in the `tools_dir` that does not have a `tool` attribute, a warning will be emitted.
-To turn this off, add `tool = None` to the Python file.
+If a Python file in your `tools_dir` does not have a `tool` attribute, the library will emit a warning.
+To suppress this for a specific file, simply add `tool = None` to it.

 ## Configuration

-You can configure via the CLI, environment variables, an app specific config file, or via pyproject.toml.
+Configuration is flexible: you can use CLI options, environment variables, a dedicated config file, or your project's `pyproject.toml`.

-The config file is located at `~/.config/cli-llm/cli_llm.toml` on Unix and equivalent locations on other platforms.
+The dedicated config file is located at `~/.config/cli-llm/cli_llm.toml` on Unix-like systems and in equivalent locations on other platforms.

-### ll-model
+### `ll_model`

-The model to use.
+Specifies the LLM model to use.

-Default value: "llama3.2:3b"
+- **Default**: `"llama3.2:3b"`

-Type: str
+- **Type**: `str`

 Examples: